 Our responsibility is to express opinions on these financial statements based on our audits.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the Kansas Municipal Audit and Accounting Guide, issued by the State of Kansas, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America, the Kansas Municipal Audit and Accounting Guide, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
-The financial statements of Colby Community College Endowment Foundation were not audited in accordance with Government Auditing Standards or the Kansas Municipal Audit and Accounting Guide.
+The financial statements of the Colby Community College Foundation were not audited in accordance with Government Auditing Standards or the Kansas Municipal Audit and Accounting Guide.